This activity is intended for healthcare providers delivering care to women and their families.

 Postgraduate Institute for Medicine designates this enduring material for a maximum of 0.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The 2017 ACC/AHA task force report has been released and represents the work of several professional bodies based upon hundreds of studies.
+The ACC/AHA task force report (2017) represents the work of several professional bodies based upon hundreds of studies.
 There are notable changes from previous practice guidelines, especially related to screening and detection.
 Going forward, the task force recommends the following classification system:

 NOTE: Calculate 10-year risk of heart disease or stroke using the ASCVD algorithm published in 2013 ACC/AHA Guideline on the Assessment of Cardiovascular Risk (see ‘Learn More – Primary Sources’ below)